 Asbestos-containing acoustical ceiling tiles, vinyl floor tiles, roof shingles, fire doors, and transite siding will not release asbestos fibers unless they are disturbed or damaged in some way.
 If an asbestos-containing ceiling tile is drilled into or broken, for example, it may release fibers into the air.
 If it is left alone and not disturbed, it will not.

 Damage and deterioration will increase the friability of asbestos-containing materials.
-Water damage, continual vibration, aging, and physical impact such as drilling, grinding, buffing, cutting, sawing, or striking can break the materials down, making fiber release more likely.
+Water damage, continual vibration, aging, and physical impact can break the materials down, making fiber release more likely.
+Physical impact examples are:

 As a result of the microscopic nature of the asbestos fibers, the body can not break them down or remove them once they are trapped in lung or body tissues.
 They remain in place where they can cause disease.